sgalizia/sa-2018-landing-page/P03-Stylin-With-CSS/content.md

 <p class="inverted-colors">Insert some paragraph text here...</p>
 ```

-Next, let's look at the CSS side and how to target elements that have a class with a class selector.
+Next, let's look at the CSS-side and how to target elements using a class selector.
 If we wanted to create a class selector, we would write the following CSS rule:

 ```
 .inverted-colors {